-Picture the scene: You set up your little trade show booth table, add a plate full of cookies and feel ready for the day.
-But right next to you, a huge company giant sets up a glorious display that puts your humble booth to shame.
+Picture the scene: You set up your little trade show booth counter, add a plate of (wrapped) cookies and feel ready for the show.
+But right next to you, a huge corporation sets up a glorious display that puts your humble booth to shame.

 Why do these business giants put in so much effort?
 According to stats, 80% of visitors said they would buy a product or service that they interacted with at a trade show.